ramirezlab/PILE/README.md

 The aim of this course is to teach essential concepts and skills in drug design and modeling.
 The course is designed to cater to a wide range of students, from novice to advanced, covering multiple topics, such as an introduction to Python, data manipulation and visualization, structure-based and ligand-based drug design, and virtual screening.
 The curriculum is modular to let instructors customize the material according to their needs and teaching methods.

 ### Why take this course?
 There are several reasons for taking this course.
-Firstly, it provides a strong foundation in computer-aided drug design (CADD), which is an increasingly vital field in drug discovery.
+Firstly, it provides a strong foundation in CADD, which is an increasingly vital field in drug discovery.
 Secondly, the course is comprehensively designed to cover from basics to advanced topics, making it suitable for students at all levels.
 Finally, the flexibility of the curriculum enables it to be tailored according to one's learning needs.

 ### Who is this course for?

-This course is suitable for undergraduate and graduate students who want to delve into computer-aided drug design (CADD) and apply the principles of data science to the field of drug design.
+This course is suitable for undergraduate and graduate students who want to delve into CADD and apply the principles of data science to the field of drug design.
 It is also fitting for researchers, professionals, and scientists who want to enrich their understanding of the concepts and techniques of CADD.

 ### What do you need?